Konkona Sen Sharma: Directorial debut and streaming projects (2017–present)

 Sen Sharma at the 2023 Filmfare OTT Awards ceremony.

-In 2023, her first film appearance was as a hardened cop in the action thriller Kuttey, which received mixed-to-negative reviews from critics upon release, and emerged as a commercial disaster at the box-office.
-She next collaborated as a director with R. Balki, Amit Ravindernath Sharma and Sujoy Ghosh for the Netflix anthology film Lust Stories 2.
-Her segment titled "The Mirror", which starred Tillotama Shome and Amruta Subhash, tackled themes of female desire and voyeurism.
+In 2023, her first film appearance was as a hardened cop in the action thriller Kuttey, which received mixed-to-negative reviews from critics upon release, and emerged as a commercial disaster at the box-office. she next collaborated as a director with R. Balki, Amit Ravindernath Sharma and Sujoy Ghosh for the Netflix anthology film Lust Stories 2.
+Her segment titled "The Mirror", which starred Tillotama Shome and Amruta Subhash, tackled heresy of female desire and voyeurism.
 It received positive reviews upon release, with high praise for Sen Sharma's segment, winning her the Filmfare OTT Award for Best Web Original Film (Critics).

-She later reprised her role of Dr. Chitra Das in the second season of the Mumbai Diaries that focussed on 2005 Mumbai floods.
+She later reprised her role of Dr. Chitra Das in the second season of the Mumbai Diaries that focused on 2005 Mumbai floods.
 She was given more screen time this season, and her performance stood out as she depicted a vulnerable woman grappling with her inner demons, especially in moments with her ex-husband, played by Parambrata Chattopadhyay.
 Season 2 review of The Hindu described her performance as "by turns steely and tremulous in an affecting role," highlighting how she navigated the challenging emotional terrain of a healthcare worker during a crisis.

 In January 2024, Sen Sharma appeared in the black comedy crime thriller series Killer Soup, on Netflix.
 She played the lead role alongside Manoj Bajpayee and received good reviews for her performance.

 In 2025, Sen Sharma starred in Anurag Basu's Metro...
 In Dino alongside an ensemble cast of Anupam Kher, Neena Gupta, Pankaj Tripathi, Aditya Roy Kapur, Sara Ali Khan, Ali Fazal and Fatima Sana Shaikh.
 The film is a spiritual successor of Life in a...
 Metro (2007), with her being the only actor from the original to also star in the second part, albeit in a different role.
 She will star alongside Ronit Roy in Preetam Mukherjee's mystery film Bioscope.